 But what happens when your testosterone levels are lower than normal?
 A number of bodily changes can occur, including a reduction of muscle mass, sperm count, and bone density (meaning it may become easier to fracture bones).

 Low testosterone levels can also lead to a reduced sex drive, which can cause erectile dysfunction (ED).
 This is because a diminished sex drive can make getting or maintaining an erection more difficult.
-Ultimately, this may hinder your ability to have sex, so if you’re experiencing ED then you should consider getting your testosterone levels measured with an At-Home Health MOT.
+Ultimately, this may hinder your ability to have sex, so if you’re experiencing ED then you should consider getting your testosterone levels measured with an at-home blood test.

 What causes low testosterone?